Skip to main content

 Webapp configuration

-As for OAuth2, SAML, LDAP or Crowd authentication, you must remove all realm-related configuration from you web application descriptors:
+As for OAuth2, SAML, LDAP or Crowd authentication, all realm-related configuration must be removed from the web application descriptors:

 • Remove all realm-related settings in WEB-INF/web.xml (security-constraint, login-config and security-role tags)

-• Optionaly remove also the realm definition in META-INF/context.xml
+• Optionally remove also the realm definition in META-INF/context.xml

 • Remove all other authentication's mechanisms system parameters if present (e.g. OAUTH2_*, SAML_*, LDAP_*, ...)